 • Burgers: I freeze homemade beef or turkey burgers to eat later in a lettuce wrap (or even add to pasta like meatballs).

-• Casseroles/Rice-Based Dishes: Casseroles were the original freezer-friendly meal because most of them freeze incredibly well, and some casseroles are even relatively healthy, like this cheesy quinoa casserole.
+• Casseroles/Rice-Based Dishes: Casseroles were the original freezer-friendly meal because most of them freeze incredibly well.
+Some casseroles are even pretty healthy, like this Mexican chicken cauliflower rice casserole and this cheesy quinoa casserole.
 My mom also makes a Cuban-style black beans & rice with chicken recipe that’s really good, and it tastes exactly the same after being frozen .
 I haven’t shared that recipe on the blog yet, but this one looks similar.

 How to freeze: I usually freeze an individual portion (of meals other than soup/chili) on a square of unbleached parchment paper, fold in the sides to wrap it up tightly, and then place each wrapped portion into a small individual fold-top Ziploc bag.
 Double-wrapping helps prevent freezer burn and any possible leaking situations when you let the the meal thaw in the fridge later.